-- The smoke shelf (5).
-To be placed on top of the steel rail and on the holders in the sides. - Two-piece smoke defector plate (6).
-Each half is hung on the hooks located beneath the top plate.
-The two halves join in the holders behind the air pipe.
-Once the stove has been installed, twist the protection off the two hooks by using pliers or a screwdriver. - Removable rear plate (2a), covering the HWAM® AutopilotTM.
-This must always be mounted if the stove is placed next to a combustible wall. - Removable heat shield (2b) HWAM 3520.
-This must always be mounted if the stove is placed next to a combustible wall. - Loose heat shield (8) under the ash pan.
-This can be used as a lid when the ash pan is removed for emptying.
+- 1. Smoke shelf.
+Must be placed on the steel rail and the holder at the front in the middle. - 2.
+The baffle plate is suspended on three hooks beneath the top plate.
+One of the hooks has an additional flap that is bent upwards as protection during transport.
+This flap should be removed with the help of a screwdriver before installation (drawing G2). - 4.
+The back smoke outlet has been closed at the factory by screwing a plate over it and it is therefore hidden behind the rear plate. - 5a.
+Removable rear plate, covering the HWAM® AutopilotTM.
+This must always be mounted if the stove is placed next to a combustible wall. - 5b.
+Loose heat shield.
+This must always be mounted if the stove is placed next to a combustible wall. - Loose heat shield beneath the ash pan.
+Can be used as a lid when the ash pan is removed for emptying.
 This must always be mounted when the stove is burning